Maximize the Value of Your Home. Exponentially increase your home's value with the right upgrades. Book a Discovery Call

 What buyers may see instead.
 As private listings become more prevalent, buyers may notice that some listings provide only minimal details.
 Information may be limited to features like bedroom count or a general neighborhood, with the address and price left out entirely.

-There are also things to consider.
-Private listings can affect how a sale appears in appraisal records, potentially influencing taxes and future appraisals.
 Like any strategy, there are pros and cons, and the right approach depends on each person’s goals.

 Let’s find what works for you.
 Shadow inventory is not about hiding homes.
 It gives you more ways to market or find properties.
-Whether you are buying or selling, knowing how private listings work can help you see more of the market than what’s online.
+Whether you are buying or selling, knowing how private listings work can help you see more of the market than what’s visible online.

 Every client has different goals and concerns, and looking at both public and private options helps make sure the plan fits your needs.

 If you’d like guidance on how these options could work for you, feel free to reach out, (512) 657-4033, email linda@lindawelshrealty.com, or visit LindaWelshRealtyGroup.com.
-I’d be happy to walk you through it.

 -